eutelescope/eutelescope/README.md

 You can find all documentation online: http://eutelescope.web.cern.ch and the source code at https://github.com/eutelescope/eutelescope

-To install the development version of EUTelescope, please follow the instructions at http://eutelescope.web.cern.ch/content/installation *but* download the ```eutel-git``` branch of ilcsoft-install:
+To install the development version of EUTelescope, please follow the instructions at http://eutelescope.web.cern.ch/content/installation *but* make sure that you have the git client installed on your system and download the ```eutel-git``` branch of ilcsoft-install instead of the version stated on the installation pages:
 ```
 svn co https://svnsrv.desy.de/public/ilctools/ilcinstall/branches/eutel-git ilcinstall_eutel-git
 ```